1. How do I apply?

 4. What is the Hebrew Requirement?

-Entering students in most programs are required to demonstrate proficiency in the Hebrew language comparable to two years of college-level Modern Hebrew.
+Entering students in most programs are required to demonstrate capacity in the Hebrew language comparable to one year of college-level Modern Hebrew.
 We do not need to see documented coursework in Hebrew; however, applicants to the Rabbinical program, Cantorial program, Rhea Hirsch School of Education, and the New York School of Education must pass a Hebrew Proficiency and Placement Exam (HPPE) in order to matriculate.
 The exam is taken at the time of the admissions interview.
-For the Jewish Nonprofit Management program and the Executive Masters in Jewish Education program, students must have Hebrew proficiency equivalent to one year of college-level Modern Hebrew demonstrated on a transcript or passing a proficiency exam in order to graduate from the program.
+For the Jewish Nonprofit Management program and the Executive Masters in Jewish Education program, students must have Hebrew capacity equivalent to one year of college-level Modern Hebrew demonstrated on a transcript or passing a proficiency exam in order to graduate from the program.
 One may enter the program without a solid Hebrew foundation but will need to take Hebrew to fulfill the one-year minimum requirement.
 The Hebrew requirement for the School of Graduate Studies is a minimum of two years of Biblical Hebrew.

 5. Do you have an intermarriage policy?